cristantinec/Brave-Portfolio/README.md

 Brave is a global digital lending company that provides small, short-term loans to underserved borrowers via mobile app.
 In the Philippines, Brave has been operating since 2019, disbursing loans typically ranging from ₱500 to ₱10,000+ with an average term of approximately 61 days.

-This case study evaluates whether Brave's Philippines portfolio is a viable candidate for a bank loan channeling partnership — an arrangement where a bank provides capital that Brave deploys as loans, with the bank earning a return and Tala handling origination, underwriting, and collections.
+This case study evaluates whether Brave's Philippines portfolio is a viable candidate for a bank loan channeling partnership — an arrangement where a bank provides capital that Brave deploys as loans, with the bank earning a return and Brave handling origination, underwriting, and collections.

 ---

 ## 🚩 Problem Statement

-> Prospective bank channeling partners lack a structured, time-series view of Tala's Philippines portfolio performance — specifically across **origination volume growth**, **credit quality** (repayment rates and delinquency), and **fee-driven cash-on-cash returns** — across 1-month, 1-year, 3-year, and 5-year horizons, making it difficult to assess whether Tala's portfolio meets their risk and return thresholds for a loan channeling partnership.
+> Prospective bank channeling partners lack a structured, time-series view of Brave's Philippines portfolio performance — specifically across **origination volume growth**, **credit quality** (repayment rates and delinquency), and **fee-driven cash-on-cash returns** — across 1-month, 1-year, 3-year, and 5-year horizons, making it difficult to assess whether Brave's portfolio meets their risk and return thresholds for a loan channeling partnership.

 ## 📊 Benchmark Summary Table